Skip to content

 Tracy Wuster

-Tracy Wuster (Ph.D., American Studies, The University of Texas at Austin, 2011) is the founding chair of the Humor Studies Caucus of the ASA, the Vice President and webmaster of the American Humor Studies Association, and the operator of the list serve for those two groups–American Humor.
+Tracy Wuster is the founding chair of the Humor Studies Caucus of the ASA, the President and webmaster of the American Humor Studies Association, and the operator of the list serve for those two groups–American Humor.
 He founded this blog in summer 2011, with the help of the Contributing Editors below.

-Tracy is working on a book manuscript, under advance contract with the University of Missouri Press, on Mark Twain’s reputation as humorist and author from 1865 to 1882, as well as a number of articles on Mark Twain and other topics.
+Tracy is working on a book manuscript, with the University of Missouri Press, on Mark Twain’s reputation as humorist and author from 1865 to 1882, as well as a number of articles on Mark Twain and other topics.
 He has published on Mark Twain and Hawaii, Mark Twain and England, and Steve Martin (this guy!).
-Tracy is an adjunct lecturer in the Electrical and Computer Engineering Department at the University of Texas.
-If you have questions on this site, wish to contribute, or have a job for Tracy (preferably tenure track), contact him at: wustert@gmail.com
+Tracy is a lecturer in both the English and the Electrical and Computer Engineering Departments at the University of Texas.
+He is the Co-Director of the Humor in America Project at UT.
+If you have questions on this site, contact him at: wustert@gmail.com

 Feel free to contact us with queries, questions, and suggestions.